swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_development_committee.md

 ##### To Volunteer

-- Join the Instructor Development Committee and host/co-host at least one [instructor discussion](http://pad.software-carpentry.org/instructor-discussion).
+- Join the Instructor Development Committee and host/co-host at least one [community discussion](http://pad.software-carpentry.org/community-discussions).

 #### Discussion Session Coordinators